-A total amount of 0.08 tonnes of packaging materials were purchased during the Reporting Period.
-Packing materials included plastic wrap, bubble film, sealing tape, Styrofoam, and cartons.
+A total amount of 0.12 tonnes of packaging materials were purchased during the Reporting Period.
+It is the packaging materials used includes plastic wrap, bubble film, sealing tape and styrofoam.
 Some of the materials were not purchased as they were reused from packages received from other companies.
 When the Group sends its clients gifts, it also chooses items that have minimal packaging or those that are wrapped with recyclable materials.
+The amount of packaging materials used was significantly increased during the Reporting Period.
+It was because the businesses of the Group back to normal after the COVID-19 pandemic, and more vending machines and parts are required to be delivered during the Reporting Period.

-Table 4 Packaging Materials Purchased during the Reporting Period
+Packaging Materials Purchased during the Reporting Period

 Type of Packaging Material Application of Packaging Material Annual Consumption (kg)

-Plastic Wrap Machine Packing 50
+Plastic Wrap Machine Packing 105.6

 Bubble Film Machine Packing 10